Ciel171/ML_FraudDetection/README.md

 # ML_FruadDetection
-This repository includes the codes to replicate the results of the paper entitled "A Machine Learning Approach to Detect Accounting Frauds".
+This repository contains the codes to replicate the results of the paper entitled "A Machine Learning Approach to Detect Accounting Frauds".

 Fraud_index_2001-2018: